By Lindsay A. J. Lafford, L.H.D,

 once in St. Thomas' Fifth Avenue, and once in the National Cathedral in Washington, DC.

-we found ourselves standing on the stage of Rockefeller Center Music Hall early one Easter morning,
+we found ourselves standing on the stage of the Radio City Music Hall in Rockefeller Center early one Easter morning,

 the gigantic Easter set behind us, 7,000 eager faces in front of us, and a million listening ears